Small Groups Registration

 The first sprout

-We validated this mockups with the instructional design lead in charge of this project, but apart from changes in the instructions we didn't get further feedback.
+I validated this mockups with the instructional design lead in charge of the project, but apart from changes in the copy, we didn't get further feedback.

 Bringing it to life